atmasphere/mc-coal/docs/source/data_api.rst

   :status 200 OK: Successfully queried the users.

     :Response Data: - **users** -- The list of users.
-                    - **cursor** -- If more results are available, this value will be the string to be passed back into this service to query the next set of results.
+                    - **cursor** -- If more results are available, this value will be the string to be passed back into this resource to query the next set of results.
 If no more results are available, this field will be absent.

     Each entry in **users** is a dictionary of the user information.